-- build greater confidence and proficiency in oral and written communication - develop the ability and knowledge required in order to engage in independent reflection and inquiry - make appropriate usage of English language - to communicate in various social settings - equip learners with essential language skills to question and to articulate their point of view - build competence in the different aspects of the Language - develop sensitivity to, and appreciation of world literature representing varieties of English and cultures embedded in lt. - enable the learner to access knowledge and information through reference skills (consulting a dictionary / thesaurus, library, internet, etc.) - develop curiosity and creativity through extensive reading - facilitate self-learning to enable them to become independent learners - review, organise and edit their own work and work done by peers - integrate listening and speaking skills in the curriculum. - give a brief oral description of events / incidents of topical interest - retell the contents of authentic audio texts (weather reports, public announcements,
+- build greater confidence and proficiency in oral and written communication - develop the ability and knowledge required in order to engage in independent reflection and inquiry - make appropriate usage of English language both written and oral - communicate in various social settings and express agreement and disagreement with logic. - equip learners with essential language skills to question and to articulate their point of view and arrive at conclusion through discussion and debate. - build competence in the different aspects of the Language - develop sensitivity to, and appreciation of world literature representing varieties of English and cultures embedded in lt. - enable the learner to access knowledge and information through reference skills (consulting a dictionary / thesaurus, library, internet, etc.) - develop curiosity and creativity through extensive reading of literature from different time periods.

-- simple advertisements, short interviews, etc.) - participate in conversations, discussions, etc., on topics of mutual interest in nonclassroom situations - narrate a story which has been depicted pictorially or in any other non-verbal mode - respond, in writing, to business letters, official communications email etc. - read and identify the main points / significant details of texts like scripts of audiovideo interviews, discussions, debates, etc. - write without prior preparation on a given topic and be able to defend or explain the stand taken / views expressed in the form of article, speech, or a debate - write a summary of short lectures on familiar topics by making / taking notes - write an assessment of different points of views expressed in a discussion / debate - read poems effectively (with proper rhythm and intonation) - transcode information from a graph / chart to a description / report and write a dialogue, short story or report - Develop appreciation for Indian languages(multilingualism), translations and Indian Literature.
+- facilitate self-learning to enable them to become independent learners - review, organise and edit their own work and work done by peers - give a brief oral description of events / incidents of topical interest and for real life situations. - retell the contents of authentic audio texts (weather reports, public announcements, simple advertisements, short interviews, etc.) - participate in conversations, discussions, etc., on topics of mutual interest in nonclassroom situations - narrate a story which has been depicted pictorially or in any other non-verbal mode - respond, in writing, to business letters, official communications email etc. - read and identify the main points / significant details of texts like scripts of audiovideo interviews, discussions, debates, etc. - write without prior preparation on a given topic and be able to defend or explain the stand taken / views expressed in the form of article, speech, or a debate - write a summary of short lectures on familiar topics by making / taking notes - write an assessment of different points of views expressed in a discussion / debate - read poems effectively (with proper rhythm and intonation) and understands literary devices. - transcode information from a graph / chart to a description / report and write a dialogue, short story or report - develop appreciation for Indian languages (multilingualism), and Indian Literature.